-Position the cursor over this word and hit the SHIFT key: Dictionary.
+Position the cursor over this word, Dictionnaire, and hit the SHIFT key.

 Then move the cursor away from the beige window that has just appeared.

 You should see the word over which you positioned the cursor appear in a separate beige window below your cursor.
-After a second or two you should see the French word for Dictionary in the same window.
+After a second or two you should see the English translation for the French word, dictionnaire in the same window.

 In order to get rid of the beige window and resume reading the webpage, simply move the cursor away from the window.
 Please remember that you can only have one beige window up at a time.
 If you move the cursor into the beige window, or on a browser scroll bar then the beige window will stay on the screen until you move the cursor away from these items.

 On Internet Explorer, Firefox, Chrome, and Epiphany you can select up to 500 characters of text, position your cursor within the selected text and the Reference Portal will translate your selected text.